 These are serious charges and need to be taken so.
 Even though it may have been a moment of poor judgment, the law is not going to care and you could be facing up to a year in jail.
 Securing skilled criminal defense representation is essential.

 Board-Certified Criminal Defense Against Weapons Charges

-At Lindsey & Ferry, P.A., we have the skill and experience to effectively defend our clients against the most serious criminal charges, including weapons charges.
+At Lindsey, Ferry & Parker, P.A., we have the skill and experience to effectively defend our clients against the most serious criminal charges, including weapons charges.
 Our reputation is well-known within the courts and among the legal community of Central Florida.
 Attorney Warren Lindsey has been defending the rights of people in our area for 37 years.
 He is board-certified in criminal law by the Florida Bar.
 Mr. Lindsey has received an *AV Preeminent rating by Martindale-Hubbell and has been selected for inclusion in Florida Super Lawyers from 2007 to 2014.

 Weapons Offense In The Orlando Area And Central Florida

 *AV Preeminent and BV Distinguished are certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedures, standards and policies.
 Martindale-Hubbell is the facilitator of a peer review rating process.
 Ratings reflect the confidential opinions of members of the Bar and the judiciary.
 Martindale-Hubbell ratings fall into two categories – legal ability and general ethical standards.